-A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 90% of its annual taxable income.
-Boston Properties, Inc.'s policy is to distribute at least 100% of its taxable income to avoid paying federal tax.
-With a view toward increasing equity over time and preserving additional capital, Boston Properties, Inc., our general partner, reduced our quarterly distribution in the second quarter of 2009 to \$0.50 per unit.
-Based on Boston Properties, Inc.'s current expectation for taxable income over the next few years, and absent any unanticipated circumstances, we expect that our quarterly distribution will be approximately \$0.50 per unit for the next several quarters.
-There can be no assurance that the actual distributions declared by Boston Properties, Inc.'s Board of Directors will not differ materially.
+As a REIT we are subject to a number of organizational and operational requirements, including a requirement that we currently distribute at least 90% of our annual taxable income.
+Our policy is to distribute at least 100% of our taxable income to avoid paying federal tax.
+With a view toward increasing our equity over time and preserving additional capital, we reduced our quarterly dividend in the second quarter of 2009 to \$0.50 per common share.
+Based on our current expectation for taxable income over the next few years, and absent any unanticipated circumstances, we expect that our quarterly dividend will be approximately \$0.50 per common share for the next several quarters.
+There can be no assurance that the actual dividends declared by our Board of Directors will not differ materially.